 Who is eligible?

 - MNA citizens and self-identified Métis people living in Alberta

 - Must be diagnosed with or suspected of having FASD

 Take the first step today by filling out the Bridging Connections intake form!
-Email your completed form and any questions you have to Erin at firstname.lastname@example.org, or call 780-455-2200 to have our program staff walk you through the process.
+Email your completed form and any questions you have to firstname.lastname@example.org, or call 780-455-2200 to have our program staff walk you through the process.